kragen/knuth-interview-2006/README.md

 of my teachers.

-In this school we had about oh, I think 20, 25 kids, and our teachers weren't real strong on Science or Mathematics, they were, but they were pretty good in English.
-They- like in Seventh Grade, I remember, that several of us would spend time after school, diagramming sentences; you know, take sentences of English that weren't in the book, and figure out what's the subject and the predicate, and how do the, you know, how do the phrases go in, so we, our teacher inspired us to know a lot about the English language, and by the time we got to high school, the teachers there in high school really didn't know that much about English, so that was the only time I remember being bored, because we already knew everything that they were going to teach us in high school.
+In this school we had about oh, I think 20, 25 kids, and our teachers weren’t real strong on Science or Mathematics, they were, but they were pretty good in English.
+They- like in Seventh Grade, I remember, that several of us would spend time after school, diagramming sentences; you know, take sentences of English that weren’t in the book, and figure out what’s the subject and the predicate, and how do the, you know, how do the phrases go in, so we, our teacher inspired us to know a lot about the English language, and by the time we got to high school, the teachers there in high school really didn’t know that much about English, so that was the only time I remember being bored, because we already knew everything that they were going to teach us in high school.

 So **the high school I went to, again, was a Lutheran high school**.
-The people who work in these schools are, like my dad, doing it as kind of a mission, or, I don't know, not, they consider it their life's calling to be good teachers, and so we really had people who took a genuine interest in us, and were not, not in their job just because it was a job, but because it was something that they felt was an important service to the world.
-Some people think that the church schools are places where they teach intolerance and you know, that you're supposed to only be, what do you say anyway?
+The people who work in these schools are, like my dad, doing it as kind of a mission, or, I don’t know, not, they consider it their life’s calling to be good teachers, and so we really had people who took a genuine interest in us, and were not, not in their job just because it was a job, but because it was something that they felt was an important service to the world.
+Some people think that the church schools are places where they teach intolerance and you know, that you’re supposed to only be, what do you say anyway?
 Only, only be appreciating of people who are like you, and so on, but that was absolutely not the case.
-I think we had a very good experience and it was, there was, **one of my teachers was a little bit prejudiced against blacks**, but he stood out, and we didn't pay any attention to him.
+I think we had a very good experience and it was, there was, **one of my teachers was a little bit prejudiced against blacks**, but he stood out, and we didn’t pay any attention to him.

 So it was a, I think a really nice way to